1072-datascience/finalproject-1072ds_group1/README.md

 <!--
 * Code/implementation which you include/reference (__You should indicate in your presentation if you use code for others.
 Otherwise, cheating will result in 0 score for final project.__) -->
 * Packages you use
-  * shiny, ggplot2, corrplot, leaflet, DT, dplyr, ggradar, sklearn, pandas, numpy, matplotlib
+  * shiny, ggplot2, corrplot, leaflet, DT, dplyr, ggradar
+  * sklearn, pandas, numpy, matplotlib
 <!-- * Related publications -->